briancroxall/borderwaters/README.md

 - [x] amerlite repo (when I've looked at a file in the repo for consideration in this repo, I'll mark it red in OS X)
 - [x] borderwaters repo
 - [x] jstor repo (when I've looked at a file in the repo for consideration in this repo, I'll mark it red in OS X)
-- [x] proquest repo (I think that I don't need anything from here.
+- [ ] proquest repo (I think that I don't need anything from here.
 This was the original grab of data that Jeremy did in Winter 2018 so Lorin would have something to work with.
 I think that it all ended up being replaced by the JSTOR data and the third-pass.
-It's useful to keep around, of course, but I don't know that it'd be fair to say that anything we produced here was critical to the finished version of what we published.)
+It's useful to keep around, of course, but I don't know that it'd be fair to say that anything we produced here was critical to the finished version of what we published.
+17 March 2021: Now I'm not sure that this can be discarded entirely.
+See the note in all-archi-files readme about the files taken from this repo)
 - [x] second-pass articles (when I've looked at a file in the repo for consideration in this repo, I'll mark it red in OS X)